Japanese Title: Basilisk: Kouga Ninpou Chou

-- Both ninja clans have good and evil, neither side wholly in the right or wrong.
+- Both ninja clans have good and evil.

 - No character feels safe.

-- The tragedy of the premise makes you feel sorry the characters.
+- Tragedy of the premise makes you feel for the characters.

-- With such a large cast and only twenty-four episodes, some characters don’t get the development and screen time they deserve.
+- With such a large cast, some characters don’t get the development and screen time they deserve.

 - The English voice track doesn’t work well with so many Japanese nouns and honorifics read in heavy American accents.